-Students wishing to apply to the MLT program classes must have successfully passed all prerequisite classes (shown on page 5) at San Diego Miramar College or the equivalent classes at other institutions of higher education within the previous seven years of intended start.
+Students wishing to apply to the MLT program classes must have successfully passed all prerequisite classes (shown on page 5) at San Diego Miramar College or the equivalent classes at other institutions of higher education within the within the previous five years of intended start.
+If a student applies and doesn't get in due to program being filled, they can apply the following year with recency of the first application.
 Students seeking course equivalency from other institutions should visit a Miramar College counselor to verify.

 Interested students must successfully complete the required prerequisites and file an MLT program application of interest during the application period shown on the website.
-The application of interest is to verify recency (courses completed within five years from the enrollment semester starting with Spring 2022 cohort) and successful completion of prerequisites.
+The application of interest is to verify recency (courses completed within five years from the enrollment semester starting with Spring 2024 cohort) and successful completion of prerequisites.
 Completed applications that meet the requirements are entered into a lottery and randomly chosen to fill available spaces each spring.